huoshengyu/Morpheus/README.md

 ## 1. Power on the computer

 <div class="alert alert-block alert-info">
-<b>NOTE:</b> Turn on the computer first to ensure all connections to it are powered on.
-If the computer boots into the wrong OS, hold F12 on startup to access the boot menu.
+<b>NOTE:</b> Turn on the computer first so that indicator lights on any connected devices will also power on.
+The computer should boot into Ubuntu.
+If it is a dual boot and boots into the wrong OS, hold F12 on startup to access the boot menu.
 </div>

 ## 2. Power on the controller

 IRSS (miniature robot) controller:
-1. Plug power cable into power outlet
+1. Plug power cable into a power outlet and the power supply board (larger board)
-2. Plug USB cable into computer's USB port
+2. Plug USB cable into the computer's USB port and the U2D2 board (smaller plastic-cased board)
-3. Flip the power switch ON (dot side pressed down)
+3. Flip the power supply board's power switch ON (dot side pressed down)
+4. Verify that the red light on the power supply board is on.

-Xbox/Playstation controller:
+Playstation 4 controller:
 1. Plug into computer's USB port.
+2. Verify that the blue light on the front of the controller is on.

 ## 3. Power on the robot

-UR robots:
+UR robot:
 1. Press the power button on the Universal Robots Teach Pendant (the small monitor attached to the UR's control box).
 Wait for the teach pendant to start up.
 2. Open the boot menu (red dot in the bottom left corner) and start the robot itself.

-Trossen robots:
+Trossen robot:
+1. Plug power cable into a power outlet and the power supply board (larger board)
+2. Plug USB cable into the computer's USB port and the U2D2 board (smaller plastic-cased board)
-1. Press the power button on the side of the robot
+3. Press the power button on the side of the robot
+4. Verify that the red light on the power supply board is on.

 ## 4. Power on the gripper